-B. Update on the 2040 LRTP Amendment
+B. Update on 2040 LRTP Amendment

-Mr. Wally Blain, with Tindale Oliver, gave a Power Point presentation covering an update to the 2040 LRTP Amendment.
+Mr. Blain, Tindale-Oliver Associates, gave a Power Point presentation which covered the 2040 LRTP Amendment.
 The presentation can be made available to anyone who requests it.
-Mr. Blain's presentation covered a revised schedule activity for the amendment and the outcome of the March 15th public meeting.
-He covered the main points of the comments provided such as concerns regarding the Vanderbilt Beach Road extension and opposition to the S-Curve Alignment.
+Mr. Blain's presentation covered a revised schedule for the amendment and the outcome of the March 15th public meeting.
+Mr. Blain stated that the main points of the comments made concerned the Vanderbilt Beach Road extension and opposition to the S-Curve Alignment.
 Mr. Blain covered the 2040 Needs Network along with the alternatives covered at the last meeting and their costs.
-He reviewed the project scoring and prioritization criteria used by the LRTP working group and stated that the new projects rank between 27 and 63 out of 69 total.
-Mr. Blain also covered the changes to the LRTP since its adoption in 2015 to include removal of the Randall Blvd. widening project and the Vanderbilt Beach extension.
-He stated that 3 projects were added; the Randall/Oil Well study area, widening of Wilson Blvd., and extension of Little League Road.
-Mr. Blain also covered the 2040 cost feasible network and project updates which include the following:
+He reviewed the project scoring stating that the same prioritization criteria were used as were used in the development of the LRTP.
+The suggested new projects rank between 27 and 63 out of a total of 69 projects on the Needs List.

+Mr. Blain covered the changes made to the LRTP before its adoption in 2015 to including the removal of the Randall Boulevard widening and the extension of Vanderbilt Beach Road.
+He stated that two projects were added at this time; the widening of Wilson Boulevard and the extension of Little League Road.
+In addition, the Randall/Oil Well corridor was classified as a study area.